Advertiser Disclosure

 MaxFHR

-A new feature within MaxMyPoint, MaxFHR offers something you won’t find anywhere else: the ability to search and find hotels where you can redeem the up to $200 Amex Fine Hotels + Resorts credit offered by The Platinum Card® from American Express.
+MaxMyPoint’s new feature, MaxFHR, lets you easily search for hotels where you can use the up to $600 Amex Fine Hotels + Resorts credit offered by the Platinum Card® from American Express.

-This credit, upon enrollment, gives you up to $200 each year toward prepaid hotel stays booked with the Fine Hotels + Resorts program.
-The only downside to this credit is that participating hotels can be really expensive, making it difficult to find a place to use it.
+This credit, available once you enroll, gives you up to $300 twice a year (January to June and July to December) toward prepaid hotel stays booked with the Fine Hotels + Resorts program.
+The challenge, however, is that these properties can be pricey, making it tricky to get full value from the credit.

 Image Credit: MaxFHR

-As you can see, you can filter by the type of credit you’ll receive, as well as any special offers that are available (such as a third night free).
+You can filter by the type of credit you receive, as well as any special offers available, such as a third night free.

-Once you’ve clicked on a property, you’ll be taken to a calendar page showing you the cash rate for each night at your selected hotel:
+Once you’ve clicked on a property, you’re taken to a calendar page.
+This shows the cash rate for each night at your selected hotel:

 MaxFHR cashrate